mfrodl/myrmex/README.md

 # Myrmex
-Interactive calendar for workout tracking written in Django
+Interactive calendar for exercise tracking written in Django

 Disclaimer
 ----------